IlfatKhairutdinov/llm-benchmarks-analytics/README.md

    * *Enable "Notebook Access" for both keys.*

 2. **Run the Notebook:**
    Clone this repository directly into your environment or load the `.ipynb` file.
-The pipeline executes end-to-end autonomously—fetching files, cleaning anomalies, generating interactive reports, and outputting a sanitized Business ROI Leaderboard.
+The pipeline executes end-to-end autonomously—fetching files, cleaning anomalies, generating interactive PCA/Regression reports, and outputting the final 2026 capability forecast.

 ---

 ## 📬 Contact & Collaboration
 Developed by an ambitious Data Scientist looking to build high-ROI ML systems.
-Feel free to fork, open an issue, or reach out via GitHub if you want to scale this into a predictive ARIMA/Regression capability forecasting model!
+Feel free to fork, open an issue, or reach out via GitHub if you want to scale this project further!